truthcoin/www.truthcoin.info/_posts/2015-08-04-pow-cheapest.md

 While it is true that, by the time [3] rolls around, it would be too late to "work" toward the current MR, it is also true that [3] *would also* be the *perfect* time to start working toward some **future** MR. The fact that the MR and MC [take place at different times](http://en.wikipedia.org/wiki/Present_value) is irrelevant.
 They already do with Bitcoin.

 ( Did you know that Bitcoin's PoW reward is unspendable for 100 blocks?
-This is because Miners are the most able to double-spend, and these coins are the easiest to double-spend, and so they need to be held to standards which are extra-conservative. )
+This is because, if orphaned, these coins vanish completely.
+Also, the miners are most-able to doublespend, so it's wise to keep an eye on any coins they definitely-own. )

 #### Randomness

 It is also true that, by the time [3] rolls around it would be too late to "grind" through random results in quick succession (until you find one that gives you the MR).
 Of course, [3] *would also* be the *perfect* time to start grinding through random results in quick succession, until you find the result that gives **you** the future MR. That's already how Bitcoin works, in fact.

 ( Did you know that Bitcoin uses [extremely strong randomness](http://en.wikipedia.org/wiki/Exponential_distribution) to select the creator of the next block?
 The randomness discourages collusion among block creators, making double-spend attacks unreliable.
-The randomness is so strong that no one can predict who will find the next block, or even *when* the next block will be found! )
+The randomness is so strong that no one can predict *who* will find the next block, or even [exactly] *when* it will be found! )

 ### Making The "Work" Useful (Won't Work)